Thorganby railway station: History

 The station was 11+1/2 mi south of York Layerthorpe railway station (the line's terminus) and 4+1/2 mi north of the southern end of the line at Cliffe Common, though connections could be made there to railway station, which was on the line between Selby and Market Weighton.
 The station was 3/4 mi from the village of Thorganby, and was mainly built to encourage agricultural traffic.
 During the passenger carrying era, the service pattern was typically three return trains per day, though delays were frequent as the trains were mixed passenger and goods, and this involved some shunting at stations.

 The station at Thorganby was on the east side of the line and had just one platform, though a passing loop was installed immediately south of the station and the goods yard had four sidings.

-Complete closure to freight came in December 1964; only the station building remains, which is in a derelict state, however, the stationmasters house survives as a private dwelling.
+Complete closure to freight came in December 1964; only the station building remains, which was in a derelict state prior to restoration in the mid 2010s, however, the stationmasters house survives as a private dwelling.